Skip to main content

 In accordance with the Auditing Act (ZRev-2), all certified auditors must comply with the International Code of Ethics as issued by the IESBA.

 The Slovenian Institute of Auditors (SIA) has also required its members (certified appraisers & any other categories of professionals ((e.g., qualified internal auditors, qualified accountants, or qualified tax experts)) that may join voluntarily) to refer to the International Code of Ethics.
-The institute is translating the 2022 International Code for adoption by Q4 2023.
+The institute has translated the 2022 International Code for adoption and implementation.

 Current Status: Adopted